LuqmanFarooqui/py2048/README.md

 First, enter the size of the board.
 For example, if you want to play on a 3x3 board, enter 3.

 Next, enter the winning value, which is the value at which you would win if you add up to it.
+Remember that it should be a power of 2.

 *Note: The default board size is 5 and win value is 2048.
 This is set incase of an invalid entry of either of the two respectively.*